'Sometimes it just breaks my heart. It was like my people were pushed out'

 "It just felt really nice not to have to explain ourselves.
 The respect and the reverence that we have for these rich and really beautiful stories," Tuiburelevu said.

-Terease Laulu said it had been an amazing journey telling stories like Leali'ifano's, one of resilience and culture.
+Laulu said it had been an amazing journey telling stories like Leali'ifano's, one of resilience and culture.

 "Being able to work like this with three other very strong wāhine ... it is a very rare sight."